 Panel B of Table VII reports the median lifetime welfare cost by age group.
 The lifetime welfare cost for households aged 51 to 57 is 3.21% of total wealth with a standard error of 0.27%.
 By the homogeneity of preferences, this is a large welfare cost that is equivalent to a 3.21% reduction in lifetime consumption.
 To put our estimate into perspective, Calvet, Campbell, and Sodini (2007) find that the welfare cost of underdiversification in stock and mutual fund portfolios is 0.51% of disposable income for the median Swedish household.
 Through equation (30) for n = T - t, we can decompose this welfare cost into the sum of three parts.
 The deviations from optimal health delta account for 0.46% of the welfare cost, while the deviations from optimal mortality delta account for 3.52%.
-The interaction between health and mortality delta explains the remainder of the welfare cost, which is -0.77%.
-The lifetime welfare cost is higher for younger households, for which the per-period welfare cost accumulates over a longer expected lifetime.
+The interaction between health and mortality delta explains the remainder of the welfare cost, which the per-period welfare cost accumulates over a longer expected lifetime.